rbiggs/gestura/README.md

 }
 ```

-By capturing and checking the event data, you can have a single event handle different direcional swipes.
+By capturing and checking the event data, you can have a single swipe event handle different directions.
+You might do that with a toggle switch.
+Attach a swipe gesture to it, and when the event data is `left`, turn it on, else turn it off.

 ## Supported Libraries